Asymptotic stability of harmonic maps between 2D hyperbolic spaces under the wave map equation. II. Small energy case: Bootstrap for the heat tension filed

-Let $\nu=\frac{1}{2}$, and $\widetilde D=(-\Delta-v^2+\kappa^2)$ for some $\kappa>\nu$.
 Let $\rho(x)=e^{-d(x,0)}$.
 The endpoint and non-endpoint Strichartz estimates for magnetic wave equations in the small potential case were obtained in the first author's work [Corollary.
 1.1.
 Proposition 3.1 \cite{Lize1}].
 We recall this for reader's convenience.
 Consider the magnetic wave equation on $\Bbb H^2$,

 \begin{lemma}[\cite{Lize1}] Assume that $B_0,B_1,B_2$ in (\ref{wavem}) satisfy for some $\varrho>0$